AuburnSounds/Dplug/README.md

    * `tools/process`: test plugin host for testing audio processing speed/reproducibility, in D
    * `tools/ldvst-cpp`: test plugin host for testing loading, in C++
    * `tools/wav-compare`: comparison of WAV files
+   * `tools/lift-gamma-gain`: tool to adjust color correction curves on a "finished" UI

 ## How to build plugins